 We have entered into license and design agreements to use well-known trademarks and trade names to market our products.
+Fiscal 2003 net sales under license and design agreements were \$140.9 million or approximately 18% of total net sales.
+Sales under the largest single license were 3.7% of total fiscal 2003 net sales.
+Combined sales under four separate license agreements with a single licensor were 7.2% of total fiscal 2003 net sales.
 These license and design agreements will expire at various dates through fiscal 2007.
 We cannot assure you that we will be able to renew these licenses on acceptable terms upon their expiration or that we will be able to acquire new licenses to use other popular trademarks.
-Moreover, many of these licenses provide minimum thresholds for sales, royalty payments and advertising expenditures for each calendar year and if these thresholds are not met due to a general economic downturn or otherwise, our licensors may contractually be permitted to terminate these agreements or seek payment of minimum royalties even if the minimum sales are not achieved.
-The loss of significant third party licenses or penalty payments could reduce our net sales and have a material adverse effect on our results of operations and financial condition.
-Certain agreements provide for indemnification from our licensors, which may or may not be enforceable.
-In addition, other agreements require us to indemnify our licensees.
-We cannot currently assess the scope or effect that these obligations may have on our financial condition.
+Moreover, all of our significant licenses provide minimum thresholds for sales, royalty payments and advertising expenditures for each license year and if these thresholds are not met due to a general economic downturn or otherwise, our licensors may be permitted contractually to terminate these agreements or seek payment of minimum royalties even if the minimum sales are not achieved.
 In addition, our licensors license trademarks we use to other third parties and we are unable to control the quality or fashion sense of goods that such third parties produce.
-If such third party licensees do not maintain the quality of these trademarks or tradenames, our sales and financial condition could materially suffer.
+If our third party licensees do not maintain the quality of these trademarks or tradenames, our net sales and reputation could materially suffer.

-WE MAY BE UNABLE TO PROTECT OUR TRADEMARKS AND OTHER INTELLECTUAL PROPERTY AND MAY OTHERWISE HAVE OUR BRAND NAMES AND GOODWILL HARMED BY COMPETITORS' PRODUCTS OR THE QUALITY OF OUR LICENSES' PRODUCTS.
+WE MAY BE UNABLE TO PROTECT OUR TRADEMARKS AND OTHER INTELLECTUAL PROPERTY AND MAY OTHERWISE HAVE OUR BRAND NAMES AND GOODWILL HARMED BY COMPETITORS' PRODUCTS OR THE QUALITY OF OUR LICENSEES' PRODUCTS.

-We currently rely on a combination of trademark, copyright and patent rights, as well as other contractual arrangements, including licenses, to establish and protect our intellectual property, brand names and similar proprietary rights.
+We currently rely on a combination of trademark, copyright and patent rights, as well as other contractual arrangements, including licenses, to establish and protect our intellectual property and brand names.
 We believe that our trademarks and other proprietary intellectual property rights are important to our continued success and our competitive position due to their recognition by our customers.
 For example, the value of the Tommy Bahama brand and other related brands is critical to our success and our ability to maintain certain price points.
-We devote substantial resources to the establishment and protection of our trademarks and other proprietary intellectual property rights.

 There can be no assurance that the actions that we have taken to establish and protect our trademarks and other intellectual property will be adequate to prevent the creation of knock-offs, imitations or infringement of our marks, products, services or trademarks by third parties.
 For example, from time to time, we discover products in the marketplace that are reproductions of Tommy Bahama products or that otherwise infringe upon our trademark and copyright rights.
-If we are unsuccessful in challenging or decide not to challenge a particular third party's products on the basis of trademark infringement or otherwise or are unaware of any such infringement, continued sales of such product by that or any other third party could materially adversely impact the Tommy Bahama brand or other brands and negatively impact our sales.
+If we are unsuccessful in challenging or decide not to challenge a particular third party's products on the basis of trademark infringement or otherwise or are unaware of any such infringement, continued sales of such product by that or any other third party could materially adversely impact the Tommy Bahama brand or other brands and negatively impact our net sales.
 In addition, if any third party imitates Tommy Bahama products in a manner that projects a lesser quality or carries a negative connotation, this could have a material adverse effect on Tommy Bahama's goodwill in the marketplace, whether or not it violates our intellectual property rights.

 A portion of our business uses endorsements of amateur and professional athletes and coaches to promote some of our product lines.
 Unfavorable news reports about an endorser could create unfavorable publicity for us and could result in harm to the goodwill associated with some of our trademarks.
-We typically have the option to immediately terminate a particular endorsement agreement upon the occurrence of any of these or other undesirable events.